vaib-dev/Courses/6-computer-networks/7-lan-switching.md

     show ldp neighbors

-**Example**
-In the below diagram connection 1 is possible as the connection is between 2 Cisco devices and both would use CDP to discover their neighbors and share their information.
+**Example**: In the below diagram connection 1 is possible as the connection is between 2 Cisco devices and both would use CDP to discover their neighbors and share their information.
 The same goes for connection 2 which is between 2 non Cisco devices.
 It will be using LLDP instead of CDP to discover its neighbors.
 A Cisco device cannot locate a non Cisco device using CDP and vice versa.
 Therefore, we can say that connection 3 is not possible.

 <p text align="center"><img src="https://media.geeksforgeeks.org/wp-content/uploads/20190827115048/222221.jpg"></p>